 Graphics and posters

 FHS Communications can work with you to help create graphics and posters to promote an upcoming event.
-Please provide a minimum of 2 weeks notice prior to your event.
+Please provide a minimum of 4 weeks notice prior to your event.
 (Ideally, you want to have at least 3 weeks for your posters to be seen by faculty, staff, and students.)

 FHS promotion materials & resources